 Mediation is a structured, interactive process through which a neutral third party assists parties in resolving conflict.
 All participants in mediation are encouraged to actively participate in the process.

-Mediation is a “party-centered” process, in that it is focused primarily upon the needs, rights, and interests of the parties.
+Mediation is a “party-centered” process, meaning it is focused primarily upon the needs, rights, and interests of the parties.
 In mediation, a neutral third party, called the mediator, uses a wide variety of techniques to guide the dispute resolution process in a constructive direction and to help the parties find their optimal resolution.
 Many courts offer free or lower-cost mediation programs.
 Private organizations also provide mediation services for varying degrees of costs.

 Mediation is also evaluative in that the mediator analyzes issues while refraining from providing prescriptive advice to the parties.